Be proactive, resilient & realistic!

 Remember: even really famous academics have not been famous forever.
 They have all had their own struggles.
 I will give you just two examples in my own field of International Business.
 They are both academics that every IB scholar will have heard of, but I bet you didn't know this:

-- Geert Hofstede [the cultural dimensions guy], he turned 90 last year and is still active.
+- Geert Hofstede (the cultural dimensions guy), he turned 91 last year and is still active.
 However, he didn't become famous until he was well into his sixties.
-I know, as I briefly worked for him as an RA when he was not famous yet.
+I know, as I briefly worked for him as a research assistant when he was not famous yet.
 I am not sure if he is still doing this, but in his late 70s/early 80s he was traveling the world on lecture tours with all expenses paid and a generous honorarium; not a bad retirement!

 - How to prevent burn-out?
 About staying sane in academia